jonnor/embeddedml/presentations/PyDataGlobal2024/notes.md

 ## Example 1 - temperature sensor

+##

+- Make a pretrained execise model for M5StickC PLUS 2 ?
+Record a basic dataset.
+Strap M5StickC to the arm
+Gestures need to be labeled precisely.
+Also needs post-processing.
+And RF is not really the best model for it.
+So excercies are better.
+Counting left as an |excercise| for the reader
+- Is gravity removal needed??

 # Aside - YouTube video - TinyML zero to hero
 From nothing to running a (premade) TinyML example.